devrow-d/devrow-d/README.md

 - ❓ Ask me about anything related to AI Ethics, I'll have many questions in return

 - ⚡ Fun fact: I'm a dark theme guy

+- 🤔 I’m looking for help expanding my career into data analysis / mechine learning engineering

 <br/>